Good Hope, California

-Good Hope is a census-designated place in Riverside County, California.
+Good Hope is a census-designated place in the Inland Empire region of Riverside County, California.
 Good Hope sits at an elevation of 1624 ft.
 The 2020 United States census reported Good Hope's population was 9,468.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 11.2 square miles (29.1 km^{2}), all of it land.

 Climate

 The climate in this area is described by the Köppen Climate Classification System as "dry-summer subtropical" often referred to as "Mediterranean" and abbreviated as Csa.